 The whole purpose of hiring a company to manage your property is to save you time and ensure your investment is making you a healthy profit.
 After all, you didn’t buy a vacation home to take on a second job.
 Finding the right property manager is critical to a successful short-term rental experience.
 As you search, look for a company that takes care of every detail you can imagine and offers you the option to cancel at any time..

 Vacasa, for example, is a full-service property management company that has a unique approach to managing short-term rentals.
-We charge one comprehensive fee for everything Realtor.com suggested above, plus a long list of other tasks to make renting easy and make you more money.
+Our full-service management includes everything Realtor.com suggested above, plus a long list of other tasks to make renting easy and make you more money.
 We never ask you to sign a long-term contract, either.

 As you do your research, be sure you completely understand each company’s fee structure.
 While the initial fee might seem reasonable, you don’t want to end up getting nickel and dimed for things like photography and virtual tours of your home, inspections, and credit card fees from rentals.